Table of Content

 A DevOps workflow is critical for engineering teams.
 It enables scaled delivery of high-quality software by encouraging collaboration, automation, and continuous improvement across the software development lifecycle (SDLC).

-Creating a DevOps workflow from scratch involves several steps.
+Creating a DevOps & CI/CD workflow from scratch involves several steps.
 These steps focus on bringing together development and operations teams.
 They also aim to automate the software delivery process.

 Knowing the most suitable DevOps automation tools for your workflow can save your team time and reduce deployment failures.
 Let’s go through the best options and how they help.